A Soldier's Story: First Sergeant Sydney Gustave Gumpertz

 After the fire, Corporal Nathan Galloway took a job at Charles Page's Sand Springs Boys Home in Sand Springs, Oklahoma, where he taught woodworking skills to the boys.
 He remained a teacher until his retirement in 1937.

 Corporal Galloway moved to a small farm in Foyil, Oklahoma, where he opened another woodcarving workshop, making trinkets and violins.
 He also created several totem poles, including one that reached 90 feet.
-The totem poles and woodshop became a popular tourist stop along US highway 66.
+The totem poles and woodshop became popular tourist stop along US Highway 66.

 Corporal Nathan Edward Galloway died on November 29, 1962, and rests in the Chelsea Cemetery in Chelsea, Oklahoma.